TonyCuller/FirstDiscordBot/README.md

 First Discord Bot.

-Uses Giphy API to search and diplay gifs in a discord channel.
+Uses Giphy API to search and display gifs in a discord channel.

 Used as a starting point to start learning Discord.js